newrelic/rusty-hog/README.md

 Each value should be a string containing a valid [https://docs.rs/regex/1.3.9/regex/#syntax](regular expression for Rust) that should match the type of secret described by its corresponding key.

-As of version 1.0.4, the Rusty Hog engine also supports objects as values for each secret.
+As of version 1.0.7, the Rusty Hog engine also supports objects as values for each secret.
 The object can contain all of the following:

 - a pattern property with the matching regex expression (mandatory)
 - an entropy property with a boolean value to enable entropy scanning for this information (mandatory)
-- a threshold property to customize the entropy tolerance on a scale of 0 - 8 (optional)
+- a threshold property to customize the entropy tolerance on a scale of 0 - 1 (optional, will adjust for old 1-8 format, default 0.6)
+- a keyspace property to indicate how many possible values are in the key, e.g. 16 for hex, 64 for base64, 128 for ASCII (optional, default 128)
+- a make_ascii_lowercase property to indicate whether Rust should perform .make_ascii_lowercase() on the key before calculating entropy (optional, default false)

 The higher the threshold, the more entropy is required in the secret to consider it a match.